stan-dev/design-docs/designs/0031-deprecation-schedule.md

        is deprecated".
     2. An _action_ the user should take, such as "Use = instead".
-If stanc3 can automate this for them, we should call that out, leading to a full message like "Use = instead or run stanc3 --print-canonical to update print an updated version of your code."
+If stanc3 can automate this for them, we should call that out, leading to a full message like
+       "Use = instead of <- for assignment;  this can be automatically changed by running:
+       stanc3 --print-canonical <stan-program-file>"
     3. A timeline which includes a date or version after which this feature is slated for removal, for example "This deprecation will expire in Stan version 2.31.0 (expected Sept.
 2022)".
-2. It has been added to the [documentation on deprecation](https://mc-stan.org/docs/reference-manual/deprecated-features-appendix.html) with the same 3 pieces of information, and additional information as needed (such as any of: reasoning for removal, advantages of new behavior, ongoing related changes, etc).
+2. It has been added to the [documentation on deprecation](https://mc-stan.org/docs/reference-manual/deprecated-features-appendix.html) with the same 3 pieces of information, and additional information as needed (e.g. reasons for removal, advantages of new behavior, ongoing related changes, etc.).
 3. Examples in the documentation have been updated to remove any examples of the deprecated syntax, except for those referring to its deprecation.
-This change may lag behind bullets 1 and 2, but must occur before the removal.

-Our goal is to only deprecate a feature when doing so provides a tangible benefit to users, such as improving error messaging or allowing new features to be added to the language while keeping a low maintenance burden.
-Changes should never take users (even those with many or large models) long to adjust to, and as few such changes should be made in each version as is reasonable.
+Our goal is to only deprecate a feature when doing so provides a tangible benefit to users, such as improving error messaging, or drastically simplifies the developer experience by allowing new features while keeping a low maintenance burden.
+Changes should never take users (even those with many or large  models) long to adjust to.

+For any minor features which have been deprecated prior to this proposals acceptance, we will consider the first version after this policy is enacted to be their "deprecation version" after updating the documentation and warnings accordingly, and remove them 3 minor versions later.

 # Reference-level explanation